-The third challenge we are tackling aggressively is borrower outreach.
+We are also improving borrower outreach.
 We recognize the importance of borrower outreach and education and are committing significant resources, in partnership with servicers, to reach as many borrowers as possible.
 Here, we have taken a number of steps:

-- We have launched a consumer focused website, www.MakingHomeAffordable.gov, with self-assessment tools for borrowers to evaluate potential eligibility in the MHA program.
-This website is in both English and Spanish and already has over 22 million page views. - We have worked with an interagency team to establish a call center for borrowers to reach HUD approved housing counselors, so that they are able to receive direct information and assistance in applying for the MHA program. - Working closely with Fannie Mae, we have also launched an effort to hold foreclosure prevention workshops and borrower education events in cities facing high foreclosure rates.
-The first such outreach event was held in Miami in June.
+We have launched a consumer focused website, www.MakingHomeAffordable.gov, with self-assessment tools for borrowers to evaluate potential eligibility in the MHA program.
+This website is in both English and Spanish and already has over 34 million page views.

+We have worked with an interagency team to establish a call center for borrowers to reach HUD approved housing counselors, so that they are able to receive direct information and assistance in applying for the HAMP program.